 Interested in becoming a partner?

 Become a Tesla partner!
-A team of 2-3 intelligent and highly motivated MSc students will sink their teeth into your problem.
-By working on your assignment, they gain valuable experience and develop professional skills, and you receive a creative and scientifically sound solution.
+A team of 2-3 top-performing and highly motivated MSc students, guided by experienced consultants, coaches and academic supervisors, will take a deep dive into your problem.
+By working on your assignment, the students gain valuable experience and professional skills, and you receive a creative and scientifically sound solution.